slavielle/grabbag/doc/path-and-query.md

 ## Path principle

 Grabbag offer an alternative to PHP chain to get value from PHP elements (objects or arrays).
-It principle is to use a path that act similar to PHP chain but with some benefits.
+It principle is to use a path that acts similarly to PHP chain but with some benefits.

 for example, a PHP chain such as :
 ```php